Eduardo Maglioni

-Eduardo Andrés Maglioni (born 14 April 1946, in Reconquista) is an Argentine football striker who won three copa Libertadores with Club Atlético Independiente and scored the fastest recorded hat-trick in the history of Argentine football.
+Eduardo Andrés Maglioni (14 April 1946 – 18 August 2026) was an Argentine professional footballer who played as a forward.
+He won three Copa Libertadores with Independiente and scored the fastest recorded hat-trick in the history of Argentine football.

 Maglioni began playing with local side Sarmiento de Resistencia.
 In 1969, he joined Independiente, where he was part of two league and three Copa Libertadores winning teams.
 He made over 150 appearances for the club in all competitions and scored 60 goals.

-On 18 March 1973 Maglioni scored a hat-trick against Gimnasia y Esgrima de La Plata in less than one minute fifty one seconds.
+On 18 March 1973, Maglioni scored a hat-trick against Gimnasia y Esgrima La Plata in less than one minute fifty one seconds.